Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 What is financial aid?

-- gift aid, which includes grants, scholarships and stipends that do not have to be paid back and
+1. Gift aid, which includes grants, scholarships, and stipends that do not have to be paid back and

-- self-help aid, loans, such as Stafford, which must be paid back.
+2. Self-help aid, loans, such as Stafford unsubsidized loans, which must be paid back.
 Work study is money earned from employment on campus or in non-profit organizations.

 Am I eligible for financial aid?